Higher-Stark/JOS/lab1/notes.md

 As `%n` writes to one byte memory with the pointer given.
 Get `%ebp` with function `read_pretaddr`, and pass it to `cprintf` function, we can modify return address and call `do_overflow` function.

+However, operation above takes great risk, for stack might be corruptted and `%esp` is 4 word higher comparing to that normally returned from start_overflow.
+But in fact, the kernel performs in normal.

+_Why that ?_
+According to the assembly, `start_overflow` is called at 0xf0100aea.
+When `start_overflow` returns to but do_overflow's entry, then `do_overflow` returns, the $esp is not the same before calling.
+But the optimization doesn't expect %esp to be what is was, `lea    -0xc(%ebp),%esp` restores the %esp to what it should be.
+Thus the program continues normally.

 #### Exercise 17

 Function `read_tsc` in x86.h has wraps `rdtsc` assembly up, make it easy to implement `time` command.